 Experts suggest that a third-party plugin can handle any theme for independent functionality on a WordPress site.

-DO: Always use a plugin to manage SEO of your WordPress website.
+DO: Always use a plugin to manage the SEO of your WordPress website.

-DON’T: Simply rely on the theme to be sufficient for overall site optimization.
+DON’T: Rely on the theme to be sufficient for overall site optimization.

 When switching to a new theme or revamping your website layout, you should always prioritize on elements such as meta tags and title tags.
-If the SEO functionality is built into the theme by default, implementing a new theme with the same SEO elements will be impossible.
+If the SEO functionality is built into the WordPress theme by default, implementing a new theme with the same SEO elements would be impossible.

 Let me explain.
 Meta tags are snippets of text that describe a page’s content.
-It does not appear on the page itself, but only in the page’s code.
+Meta tags do not appear on the public view of the page itself, but only in the page’s code.
 A title tag is an HTML element that specifies the title of a web page.
 Title tags are displayed on search engine results pages (also known as SERPs) as the clickable headline for a given result and are important for usability, SEO, and social sharing.

 Okay, what the heck is Taxonomy? 😕 I pulled this definition off of Webopedia.